Thermodynamic properties and Hilbert space of the human brain: Results and Discussion

 \subsection{Discussions}

-From table 1 one can see that although some thermodynamic properties have changed, the changes are not significant.
-For example, the entropy S has increased by 1.3 on stage1, and 1.71 on stage2 compared to that on baseline, respectively.
-Since SFC represents macro state, we further studied the similarity between the SFCs from any two different stages.
+From Table 1, one can see that although some thermodynamic properties have changed, the changes are not significant.
+For example, the entropy S increases by 1.3 in stage 1 and 1.71 in stage 2 compared to that at baseline.
+Since SFC represents a macrostate, we further studied the similarity between the SFCs from any two different stages.
 The similarity is measured as the Pearson correlation.
-It is found that the similarity between SFC from baseline and SFC from any other stage is $\approx 0.95$, which means that the macro states of these three stages are all like, so that the macroproperties from different stages don't have distinct differences.
-The reason why it shows similar macrostate on each stage, is perhaps that the ketamine concentration in the body has largely decreased even after one hour, so that the brain has recoved to a large extent.
-However, through {\it Maximum work principle}, significant difference between the ketamine groupe and controlled group has been presented by the decrement of $F$, though the existence of big similarity between macrostates.
+It is found that the similarity between SFC from baseline and SFC from any other stage is $\approx 0.95$, which means that the macrostates of these three stages are all like, so the macroproperties from different stages do not have distinct differences.
+The reason why it shows a similar macrostate at each stage may be that the ketamine concentration in the body has largely decreased even after one hour, so the brain has recovered to a large extent.
+However, through the {\it maximum work principle}, a significant difference between the ketamine group and the control group was presented by the decrease in $F$, despite the large similarity between macrostates.